Bedale

 Jervaulx Abbey

 Jervaulx, near East Witton, North YorkshireJervaulx Abbey is the ruins of a Cistercian monastery dedicated in 1156.
 They are set in tranquil and beautiful parkland in Wensleydale, the valley of the River Ure.
 The abbey is privately-owned and became a visitor attraction, wedding venue and film and photography location after many years of conservation work at the end of the 20th century.
-A visitor centre displays a model of the abbey as it would have originally looked and the abbey also has tea rooms and offers accommodation.
-Jervaulx is located along the A6108 about 5 miles south-east of
+A visitor centre displays a model of the abbey as it would have originally looked and the abbey also offers accommodation.
+The tea rooms at the venue were recently closed.
+Jervaulx is located along the

 Find out more at the